Math Competition Problem Writing Service

 Twitchell's problems are carefully crafted and written, with diagrams where appropriate, all cleanly formatted for printing.
 Each problem is proofed to guarrantee both accuracy and clarity.
 Proofing is done by a high school math teacher and math team coach, and the proofing cost is included.

-Problems are written and submitted using Microsoft Word 2007.
+Problems and solutions are written and submitted as a Microsoft Word document.
 The client is responsible for formatting the documents to include appropriate league instructions, logos, or other features.
 Other formats may be available at additional cost.

 Difficulty Levels